domfarolino/browser/mage/README.md

 )
 ```

-This tells Mage to generate C++ code based on your interface.
-Both your
+This tells Mage to generate C++ code based on your interface that both `main.cc`
-`main.cc` and `network_process.cc` have to reference this interface, so they'll
+and `network_process.cc` can `#include`, to learn about your custom interface.
-need to `#include` the C++ code that gets generated from this step.
-That's what
+That's what the `cc_library(name="include")` above is for; with it, other
-the `cc_library(name="include")` target is for above.
-With that defined, other
+targets can reference the `:include` library, which gives them access to the
-BUILD files can reference the generated code from your interface:
+generated interface headers.
+For example, you'd modify `src/BUILD` like so:

 ```diff
 # src/BUILD